ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 :|
 Fiddling with the atan2 math was painful.
 So many tweaks just to reverse direction and rotate by 90 degrees.
 Couple that with my inability to understand `100*x + y` != `100*y + x` and we're gonna have a bad time.
 2ms.
 I guess that's fine for now unless there's obvious time saves.

+## Day 11: Space Police
+Not much to say other than when copy-pasting the code from day 09 I forgot to remove the initial inputs.
+Code was fine otherwise.